best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

-# Releasing statistics in spreadsheets (interim version of update)
+# Releasing statistics in spreadsheets (draft version of update)

 This guidance aims to help you improve the usability, accessibility and machine readability of any statistics you publish in spreadsheet format.

-## Interim status
+## Draft status
 This guidance is an update to the ['Releasing statistics in spreadsheets' guidance](https://gss.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) on the [Government Statistical Service (GSS) website](https://gss.civilservice.gov.uk/).
 It is still under review.
-We are publishing it in an interim state to give people information on what they need to implement and to collate feedback.
+We are publishing it in a draft state to give people information on what they need to implement and to collate feedback.
 We continue to carry out research and testing.
 Once this information is finalised, the guidance will be updated on the GSS website.

 If you have any questions or feedback, please email [gsshelp@statistics.gov.uk](mailto:gsshelp@statistics.gov.uk).